 Reprinted with permission from The Catholic Thing.
 All rights reserved.
 For reprint rights, write to: email@example.com.

-Randall B. Smith is the Scanlan Professor of Theology at the University of St. Thomas in Houston.
-His most recent book is, Reading the Sermons of Thomas Aquinas: A Beginners Guide.Copyright © 2014 The Catholic Thing
+Randall B. Smith is a Professor of Theology at the University of St. Thomas in Houston, Texas.
+His latest book is From Here to Eternity: Reflections on Death, Immortality, and the Resurrection of the Body.Copyright © 2014 The Catholic Thing

 back to top